raacz/neocitites-raacz/toki-pona/beginner-material/readme.md

 - quest stories mvp
     > finish the dragon story (probably two more to go)
     > finish the hiroshige story (one more to go)
-    > finish the menstrual story (just formatting to go), could use one more expansion to talk about trans menstrual cycles
+    > finish the menstrual story (just formatting to go), could use one more expansion to talk about trans cycles
 - theme mvp
     > rewrite sacred underwear+kirpan references Bastian's feedback